 Santa Rosa Creek Zen Center

-The Monday evening program at Pacific Zen Institute’s Santa Rosa Zen Center includes zen meditation, a dharma talk, tea, discussion and a short sutra service.
+We have a weekly Monday evening program from 7-9pm — please arrive by 6:50pm to get settled.
+The evening includes zen meditation, a dharma talk, tea, discussion and a short sutra service.
 Everyone is welcome, no experience necessary.
-We meet Monday evenings from 7-9pm — please arrive by 6:50pm to get settled.
-Our speakers include Pacific Zen Institute director, John Tarrant, Roshi, who is the speaker on the first Monday of each month, as well others, including Jon Joseph, Jacqueline Kramer, Rachel Boughton, and David Parks-Ramage.
+Our speakers include Pacific Zen Institute founder, John Tarrant, Roshi, who teaches on the first Monday of each month, and Santa Rosa Creek Zen Center Director Rachel Boughton, Roshi, as well other teachers, leaders, and members.
+We are waking up together.

-Once a month on the 4th Sunday of the month there is a half day meditation with Jon Joseph from 9am to 2pm.
+On the 4th Sunday of each month there is a half day meditation with Jon Joseph from 9am to 2pm.
 Practice conversations with Jon are available.
 It’s free and open to everyone, bring a lunch.

-If you would like meditation instruction, there is a free introductory class on the first Monday of each month at 6pm or email Rachel Boughton at firstname.lastname@example.org for individual instruction.
+If you would like meditation instruction, there is a free introductory class on the first Monday of each month at 6pm.
+Or email Rachel Boughton at firstname.lastname@example.org to learn about individual instruction.

 Location: 825 Sonoma Avenue, Suite B